-Besides his dance projects Chris regularly works as a yoga teacher at Open Yoga in Bern.
-He teaches dance classes, workshops and yoga retreats in Switzerland and internationally.
+Besides his dance projects Chris has taught yoga at Open Yoga and Yogamarket in Bern as well as co-organized and taught on retreats in Switzerland and internationally.
 His yoga practice and fascination for pranayama have significantly influenced his artistic work.
 In the group pieces SOPLO DE VIDA, TANZLIED and DAS RITUAL, in his solo works MASCULINITY and ORGANISATION as well as in the video series BREATH PORTRAITS the choreographic potential of breath plays a crucial role.